aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 ## The Plugin Repo Creation Process

-To be available for setup in the aragonOSx framework, a `PluginRepo` must be created.
+To be available for setup in the Aragon OSx framework, a `PluginRepo` must be created.
 Two framework contracts manage the `PluginRepo` creation process:

 - The [`PluginRepoFactory`](../../../../03-reference-guide/framework/plugin/repo/PluginRepoFactory.md)
 - The [`PluginRepoRegistry`](../../../../03-reference-guide/framework/plugin/repo/PluginRepoRegistry.md)